 We recently unlocked another achievement by completing a 2-day ride which totaled around 300 kilometers.
 Cebu has one of the most challenging yet scenic routes and to ride round south without preparation and training is suicide.
 It’s important to train your legs, lungs and your mind as you increase your mileage.
 “Harden the f*ck up.” – as what my coach would often say.
+Our group was a mix of newbies and seasoned cyclists.

 We had a service vehicle with a bike rack, all our bags, tools, water and other stuff.
 It is important that it stays close to the cyclists in case of emergency.